HuangLab-SYSU/brokerchain-academic/README.md

 - **Researchers** can use this project's open-source code to implement technological innovations at the bottom of the chain.
 - **Miners** can join the Testnet to earn mining rewards.
 Please visit the release page ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ) to download the miner client and join the network.
 - **Developers** can build dApps by deploying smart contracts to the embedded EVM.
 Please review the README.md to learn how to deploy/invoke smart contracts.
 - **Users** can initiate token-transfer transactions, invest in BrokerChain on-chain financial products, and participate in activities undertaken by on-chain applications using dApps.
-For example, using BrokerChain Wallet, users can submit transfer transactions, receive payments, stake tokens to DeFi protocols, become a broker role (i.e., market maker) to earn liquidity staking income, receive "faucet" tokens, participate in airdrops, and so on.
+For example, using BrokerChain Wallet, users can submit transfer transactions, receive payments, stake tokens in DeFi protocols, assume a broker role (i.e., market maker) to earn liquidity staking income, receive "faucet" tokens, participate in airdrops, and more.
 To download the wallet APP, please visit the BrokerChain Wallet Project (https://github.com/HuangLab-SYSU/brokerwallet-academic/releases).

 ### BrokerChain Token-issuing Plan
-The total supply of BrokerChain's tokens (named **BKC**) will be capped at 1.2 billion, which will be distributed through a hybrid model combining pre-allocated reserves and a four-year halving emission schedule for public issuance.
+The total supply of BrokerChain's tokens (named **BKC**) will be capped at 1.2 billion, which will be distributed through a hybrid model that combines pre-allocated reserves with a four-year halving emission schedule for public issuance.
 About 25% of the supply is reserved for community-building initiatives and incentivizing early developers, ensuring sustainable ecosystem growth.
-The remaining tokens enter circulation via a decaying emission mechanism to promote long-term value alignment, reducing block rewards by half every four years.
+The remaining tokens enter circulation through a decaying emission mechanism, promoting long-term value alignment by reducing block rewards by half every four years.

 ### Follow our X Media